go+and+bring

 New idioms dictionary

-• 97bring someone out of shell — bring (someone) out of (their) shell come out of (your) shell to become less shy and more friendly.
+• 97bring someone out of their shell — bring (someone) out of (their) shell come out of (your) shell to become less shy and more friendly.
 Joining the drama group has brought Ian out of his shell …

 New idioms dictionary

-• 98bring out of their shell — bring (someone) out of (their) shell come out of (your) shell to become less shy and more friendly.
+• 98bring someone out of shell — bring (someone) out of (their) shell come out of (your) shell to become less shy and more friendly.
 Joining the drama group has brought Ian out of his shell …

 New idioms dictionary

-• 99bring out of shell — bring (someone) out of (their) shell come out of (your) shell to become less shy and more friendly.
+• 99bring out of their shell — bring (someone) out of (their) shell come out of (your) shell to become less shy and more friendly.
 Joining the drama group has brought Ian out of his shell …

 New idioms dictionary